Uralstech/UGemini/UGemini/Packages/com.uralstech.ugemini/Documentation~/MainPage.md

 };
 ```

+To use Gemini Tools, we need to declare each tool to use.
+So, we have created a declaration for function calling.
+Each *tool* must be declared separately but every *function* must be declared in a single *tool* declaration.

 For each function, we need a declaration with a name and description.
 The parameters are an object of type `GeminiSchema`, which defines the
 schema of each of the parameters.
 The type is of `GeminiSchemaDataType.Object`, and contains the dictionary of parameter schemas.